 There are countless weight loss supplements and diet pills available.
 Some of them are “natural” or herbal.
-Others are more medical in formulation.
+Others are more medical in the formulation.
 There are diet pills sold and distributed by doctors, and those that can be ordered online or from “As Seen on TV stores.”

 There are so many diet pills available that they often get convoluted together into appearing as though they are all equal.
 Not only are they not all equal, but most of them do nothing at all, and those that do work are frequently found to be dangerous.

 Indeed, the vast majority of diet pills have not been found to have any effect on weight loss.
 While not all claims about weight loss pills have been studied, those that have almost always deliver no, or inconsequential results.
 This is especially true of herbal diet pills, including: